Visit Ards and North Down - Reopening from Friday 23 April

 From 30 April - overnight stays are permitted in self-contained tourism accommodation (such as self-catering houses, caravans and motor homes).
 This is accommodation with no shared facilities, which can be exclusively used by a single household/ bubble.
 Outdoor areas at hospitality venues (cafes, restaurants, bars, pubs, social clubs, including in members’ clubs) can reopen.
 A maximum of six people from two households can be seated together.
 Children aged 12 and under are not counted in the total and more than six will also be permitted if they all belong to a single household.

-24 May (indicative date) has been set for the reopening of indoor hospitality, accommodation, visitor and cultural attractions, such as museums, galleries - subject to review.
+24 May - reopening of indoor hospitality, accommodation, visitor and cultural attractions, such as museums, galleries.

 If you are planning a day out, please check individual provider websites (via the clickable links below) before you leave the house to confirm if they are open or closed and avoid any disappointment.
 Many providers have pre-booking systems and new regulations in place to keep you safe, when you are out and about please follow public health guidance found on the Public Health Agency website and the latest NI Executive guidance found on the NI Direct website.